PRO2022-Heig/heigvd-pro-01/documentation/project management/cahier_des_charges.md

 * Agenda (google) integration: user can bind a meal date with its calendar

 ##### Additional features
+* [TODO-REVIEW] User can choose some meals and let the group vote
-* Consolidation of existing features
+* Enhancement of existing features
 * This iteration is also a buffer for previous iterations

 ### Disclaimers